 To get the full compensation you need in your case, you will often need to take the at-fault driver to court.
 In a lawsuit, you can claim the full value of all damages you faced, including both the economic expenses caused by the accident and the noneconomic damages like pain and suffering.

-Our attorneys can help you avoid low settlement offers that don’t cover your needs, and we can fight your case in court if the at-fault parties are unwilling to pay for the full damages.
+Our New Jersey motorcycle accident attorneys can help you avoid low settlement offers that don’t cover your needs, and we can fight your case in court if the at-fault parties are unwilling to pay for the full damages.
 Jerry Friedman can help you understand what your claim is worth so that you can reject any offers that fall short of what you and your family deserve.

 What to Do After a Motorcycle Accident in Paterson, NJ

 The first thing that you do after being involved in an accident should be to get to the side of the road and get yourself – and your bike if you can – out of danger and out of the way of traffic.
 If you have a serious injury and cannot move or if you think you have a back or neck injury, it is often better to stay where you are and wait for medical assistance.
 The second thing you should do is call the police.

 When you call 9-1-1 after a motorcycle accident, they can send police officers to the scene and send ambulances and EMTs to get anyone the medical attention they need or transport them to the hospital for emergency care.
 A quick response is absolutely vital for many injuries, and getting quick medical care could be the difference between a full recovery and long-term disabilities.
 If your phone was damaged and you can’t call for help, see if you can ask someone else to do so.